nokola/StrongEnoughToBeGentle/README.md

 ---
 Are you strong enough to be gentle to yourself?
 To others?
 Do you enjoy what life has to offer?

-This is the home for the [Self-awareness and Communication Toolkit](https://go.strongenoughtobegentle.com/) for improved well being.
+This is the home for the [Self-awareness and Communication Toolkit](https://go.strongenoughtobegentle.com/) for improved wellbeing.
 [Check it out!](https://go.strongenoughtobegentle.com/)